MichaelGrupp/maps/README.md

 Also with transparency enabled, you might want to reorder the map layers.

-Changing the draw is just a matter of using drag & drop in the map list of the menu panel:
+Changing the draw order is just a matter of using drag & drop in the map list of the menu panel:

 https://github.com/user-attachments/assets/0d68e18b-2980-4ffa-bf93-470fe7a9612d